rameshavinash94/CMPE255_Dimensionality_Reduction/README.md

 **Non-Linear Dimensionality Reduction Techniques:**
 Even with a small sample of 1000 observations, all Manifold learning approaches did a far better job of creating beautiful clusters. t-SNE generates good clusters of various fashion items, each of which is visualized as a block.
 UMAP was substantially faster, implying that it can handle massive datasets and data with many dimensions.
-Despite the peaks, LLE was capable of capturing better cluster structure.
+Despite the peaks, LLE was capable of capturing some cluster structure.